Categories

 • How about broth – liquids surely must have really short gut passage time?

-• How big is the increase in risk if you do feed before sedating?
+• How big is the increase in risk if you do feed a small amoung before sedating?

-• How dangerous are the complications, anyhow – would the benefits be worth the risk?
+• How dangerous are the complications, anyhow – could the benefits be worth the risk?

 As a scientist, my knee-jerk reaction was to look for the article that addressed those questions.